Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Selected Propulsion Technologies

 As power source we have selected a NERVA-like reactor, resized and improved, as this is one of the discussed nuclear reactors with a power level closer to our intended figure.
-It is assumed a ``NERVA 2000'' reactor which can produce $22\%$ more energy with an increase in mass of $26\%$, to get a net $20\,\unit{N}$ engine.
-The need for a nuclear reactor is justified by the $50\,\unit{km^2}$ of solar panels, weighting $44\,\unit{kilotonnes}$, required to produce the same power using the already mentioned current technology~\cite{Vulpetti2008,Brophy2011}.
+It is assumed a ``NERVA 2000'' reactor which can produce \SI{22}{\percent} more energy with an increase in mass of \SI{26}{\percent}, to get a net \SI{20}{\newton} engine.
+The need for a nuclear reactor is justified by the $\SI{50}{\kilo\metre^2}$ of solar panels, weighting \SI{44}{\kilo\tonne}, required to produce the same power using the already mentioned technology~\citep{Vulpetti2008,Brophy2011}.

 In the PEMT concept no mass is expelled.
-However, it is possible to determine its $I_{sp}$, to compare it with the propellant mass spent by chemical thrusters~\cite{Rubbia2002}.
-If we assume that the fraction of mass transformed into energy through nuclear fission is $\xi = 10^{-3}$~\cite{Rubbia2002}, and it is ejected at the speed of light $c$, then the effective exhaust speed is $v_{ex}=\xi c$.
-Thus, the specific impulse is given by $I_{sp} = 30,600\,\unit{s}$.
+However, it is possible to determine its $I_{sp}$, and compare it with the propellant mass spent by chemical thrusters~\citep{Rubbia2002}.
+If we assume that the fraction of mass transformed into energy through nuclear fission is $\xi = 10^{-3}$~\citep{Rubbia2002}, and it is ejected at the speed of light, $c$, then the effective exhaust speed is $v_{ex}=\xi c$.
+Thus, the specific impulse is given by $I_{sp} = \SI{30600}{\second}$.
 The main features of the engine are shown in Table~\ref{tab:Engines_Global}.

-The PEMT engine is, nevertheless, still a theoretical concept and present many potential difficulties to be implemented in practice: control of nuclear reactions in space (in free fall cooled only by radiation), insulation of the engine and the rest of the spacecraft, transfer of energy from the reactor to the radiator, etc. The required high temperature is another challenge since the radiator material must withstand it without melting.
-Some solutions such as discussed in~\cite{Rubbia2002}\ are somewhat difficult to implement.
+The PEMT engine is, nevertheless, still a theoretical concept and presents many potential difficulties to be implemented in practice: control of nuclear reactions in space (in free fall cooled only by radiation), insulation of the engine and the rest of the S/C, transfer of energy from the reactor to the radiator, etc. The required high temperature is another challenge since the radiator material must withstand it without melting.
+Some solutions such as discussed by~\citet{Rubbia2002}\ are somewhat difficult to implement.
 We nevertheless decided to include this technology, and use its optimistic characteristics at face value, to assess if such an engine proposal would offer some real advantages over other well known options.